“The Godfather Part III”: The North American 70mm Engagements

 2007-08-06 … Beverly Hills, CA — AMPAS’ Goldwyn [Great to be Nominated series]

-The information included in this article was principally referenced from film industry trade publications and regional newspaper promotion, with thanks to Bobby Henderson and Bill Kretzel.
+The information included in this article was principally referenced from film industry trade publications, regional newspaper promotion, print enclosures, TAP records, and Dolby records.
+Special thanks to Bobby Henderson, Bill Kallay, and Bill Kretzel.

 International 70mm engagements of this title have not been accounted for in this article.